 You won’t find a bigger cheerleader for Roth IRAs than I. I think everyone should contribute to a personal Roth for both spouses and consider contributing to a work Roth IRA if offered.
 Maybe that should be an upcoming article.

 But there’s a problem: Most of our clients don’t qualify to contribute directly to a personal Roth IRA because they make too much money.
-In fact, most doctors who have graduated training are barred from contributing to a Roth IRA.
+In fact, most attendings are barred from contributing to a Roth IRA.

 Here’s why it works:

 - The government affords taxpayers two ways to move money into a Roth IRA –

 - By a conversion from a Traditional IRA (or “TIRA”).